8 min read

 When evaluating new and emerging technologies in the distributed computation space, each of these capabilities listed are very important.
 However, I think that performance and ease of use are factors that should be at the top of everyone’s list.
 Consider Apache Spark—when it came on the scene, the first thing that people latched onto was its performance.
 Shortly thereafter, people were talking about how easy it was to get started with it and to start building ETL pipelines.
 Then, conversations quickly turned to the ability to do stream processing on the same platform with virtually the same APIs.

-There are multiple options for stream processing within the Apache Foundation, including Storm, Spark Streaming, Samza, Flink, and Apex (incubating).
+There are multiple options for stream processing within the Apache Foundation, including Storm, Spark Streaming, Samza, and Flink.
 This is quite possibly the most competitive space in distributed computing.

 I have been speaking publicly on stream processing engines for well over a year now.
 Mostly my talks have revolved around use cases, processing models, and delivery guarantees, and ultimately nearly always ending up on performance and ease of use.